 Increased Funding Opportunities: Recent years have seen a wave of new federal and state competitive grant opportunities to spur climate investments in disadvantaged and underserved communities.
-Angie Hacker, Statewide Best Practices Coordinator at CivicWell and CEO of Prosper Sustainably, and Julianna DeNike of CivicWell highlighted available tools and strategies for applicants with low capacity to better organize and strategically pursue private and public funding opportunities.
+Angie Hacker, Statewide Best Practices Coordinator at CivicWell and CEO of Prosper Sustainably, along with Julianna DeNike of CivicWell highlighted available tools and strategies for applicants with low capacity to better organize and strategically pursue private and public funding opportunities.
 The tools and strategies shared help maximize the likelihood of success.
-A panel discussion on Grounding Community in Project Implementation highlighted the importance of authentic community engagement, emphasizing that effective programs build trust and incorporate communities (TCC) Program and Regional Climate Collaboratives (RCC) Program were explicitly called out as excellent examples of programs that build trust in communities and promote long-term resiliency.
+A panel discussion on Grounding Community in Project Implementation highlighted the importance of authentic community engagement, emphasizing that effective programs build trust and incorporate community engagement in the implementation process.
+SGC's Transformative Climate Communities (TCC) Program and Regional Climate Collaboratives (RCC) Program were explicitly called out as excellent examples of programs that build trust in communities and promote long-term resiliency.

 Technical Assistance: Technical Assistance (TA) is increasingly recognized as one of the most effective tools to build long-term resiliency for communities.
-Whether applicants are Tribal, local governments, or community-based organizations, TA meets communities where they are and helps develop self-sufficiency to apply and compete for funding opportunities.
-Indigenized Energy, a native-led non-profit, emphasized the importance of respecting Tribal Sovereignty paired with funding opportunities to enable Tribes to pursue projects that support their unique needs.
-Grant programs, such as SGC's Tribal Capacity Building Program, actively promote Tribal sovereignty while providing TA to support Tribes where they are.
+Whether applicants are tribal, local governments, or community-based organizations, TA meets communities where they are and helps develop self-sufficiency to apply and compete for funding opportunities.
+Indigenized Energy, a Native-led non-profit, emphasized the importance of respecting tribal sovereignty paired with funding opportunities to enable tribes to pursue projects that support their unique needs.
+Grant programs, such as SGC's Tribal Capacity Building Program, actively promote tribal sovereignty while providing TA to support tribes where they are.
 Meeting applicants where they are is crucial to successful implementation and learning.

 Networking and Collaborative Governance: Representatives from the Milken Institute, HR&A Advisors, Banyan Infrastructure, and Aces and Archers, emphasized the importance of building trust with communities.
-Engaging in regional and national networks is an effective practice for applicants to pursue when designing and implementing projects.
-Proactive networking is vital for institutions to start building critical relationships and helps identify projects appropriate for funding resources.
-These

-CALIFORNIA STRATEGIC GROWTH COUNCIL relationships also help organically foster the relationships needed for collaborative governance models.
+Engaging with regional and national networks is an effective practice for applicants to pursue when designing and implementing projects.
+Proactive networking is vital for institutions to start building critical relationships, and helps identify projects appropriate for funding resources.
+These relationships also help organically foster the relationships needed for collaborative governance models.
 Featured speakers from Lendistry, Elemental Excelerator, and Dream.Org showcased the different funding types currently available across the public and private climate finance landscape, connecting to collaborative governance models as effective structures for addressing the diverse needs of a community and region.

-Lack of Capacity: Day 1 sessions on project and community readiness highlighted that the communities that most need funding often need more technical experience, expertise, and staffing to pursue grant dollars.
+Lack of Capacity: Day one sessions on project and community readiness highlighted that the communities most needing funding often also need more technical experience, expertise, and staffing to pursue grant dollars.
 Lack of access to capital has historically prevented communities from benefiting from projects that help create high-quality, good-paying jobs, cut energy bills, and improve air quality.
 Without capacity-building support, communities with the most need are likely to miss out on this moment of historic federal investment, further exacerbating inequality.
 It is crucial to design programs that provide capacity building and give communities the tools to build organizational resiliency and self-sufficiency, and the experience needed to participate in competitive funding opportunities.

 Complexity in Applications: Attendees of the "Choosing the Right Grant" session expressed concern over increasingly long applications with tighter, shorter timelines.
-Some applicants, such as Tribes and nonprofits, require review periods from their governments and boards to get permission before beginning an application.
-These tight deadlines impose roadblocks and unnecessary time constraints on applicants, which is increasingly taxing on applicants with low capacity.
+Some applicants, such as tribes and nonprofits, require review periods from their governments and boards to get permission before beginning an application.
+These tight deadlines impose roadblocks and unnecessary time constraints which are increasingly taxing on applicants with low capacity.
 Extending application timelines and providing a flexible timeline help create equity in the application process, allowing applicants to make informed decisions to pursue funding and adequately prepare for the application(s).

-Opportunities Short-Term
+Short-Term